 In 2014 I went in an 8 month trip through India and South East Asia.
-India was one of my favourites countries, I spend 2 months and a half there, for such a big country this was very short time.
+India was one of my favourites countries, I spent 2 months and a half there, for such a big country this was very short time.
 The first place I arrived was Leh, it is in the north in the Himalayas and used to be the capital of the Himalayan kingdom of Ladakh

 “Leh Palace is a former royal palace overlooking the Ladakhi Himalayan town of Leh.
 Modelled on the Potala Palace in Lhasa, Tibet, the palace was built by King Sengge Namgyal in the 17th century.
 It is nine storeys high; the upper floors accommodated the royal family, while the lower floors held stables and store rooms” (Wikipedia) Its construction started in 1553 and was finished in the 17th century.
 The palace was built with stone mud, wood, and sand.

-Nine storeys is very high for the time it was built, it is amazing although one of the things that impressed me the most were the windows, not only from the palace but from the houses in Leh and surroundings.
+Nine storeys is very high for the time it was built, it is impressive, although one of the things that impressed me the most were the windows, not only from the palace but from the houses in Leh and surroundings.

 We are attracted to flowers from earlier than we believe, there are studies that show pollen deposits found in burial sites dating back from 100 000 years ago.
 Historically we are attracted to flowers not only for its colours, smells and shapes but because flowers mark the place where later there will be fruit, so our attraction to them is ingrained in our brain.
-Even more there are theories that talk about how flowers may have evolved to attract humans in addition to attract insects to help them reproduce.
+Even more, there are theories that talk about how flowers may have evolved to attract humans in addition to attract insects to help them reproduce.

 Aside from the many studies, in architecture, flowers can change the whole look of a house, change the feeling of a business or change how much we enjoy a city.